jonathanmani/DailyUI/README.md

 # DailyUI
 A collection of daily frontend projects.
 1 challenge completed every 1-2 days.
 Each folder contains a README as well as link to view the project.
-All projects can be viewed on here
+All projects can be viewed here https://www.playbook.com/frontend/Pmjk1PSPWTB5MG3emgW4EQ6H

 Challenges provided by https://www.dailyui.co/